Skip to main content

 Public Outreach Project

 This contribution can take the form of creating outreach products (websites, software, games relating to your PhD thesis) or services (teaching or mentoring in other programs, volunteering in professional societies, organizing events for the public, political activism, etc.).
-Responsibility for approving and validating such projects rests with the CAS presently.
+Responsibility for approving and validating such projects rests with the DGS presently.
 Please consult the department’s website for the appropriate forms and deadlines.

 Foreign Language Requirement